 I strive to improve my teaching by learning new skills and taking into account student evaluations.
 Therefore, I always listen to students and seek to adapt, where necessary, my teaching plan to suit their needs.
 I turn up prepared for class, and I expect the same of my students.

 During the Second World War, the BBC’s German-language broadcasts and British leaflets dropped by the Royal Air Force over the Reich were an important alternative source of information for many Germans.
 Germany’s media had been strictly censored and manipulated since 1933.
 Listening to foreign radio stations was illegal and penalties ranged from fines and confiscation of radio sets to imprisonment in a concentration camp, or even capital punishment.
 But the ban did not prevent Germans from listening to the BBC and reading British leaflets by their millions.
 British propaganda played a crucial part in British foreign policy and warfare towards Nazi Germany.
 It not only aimed at informing the German people about the British view of the war, but sought to undermine the German fighting morale and stir up popular resistance against the Nazi regime.
 Its ultimate aim was to help shorten the war.
+To achieve this aim the British government also employed ‚black‘ propaganda as a method of subversive warfare.
 This seminar will familiarise students with the political aims, strategies and content as well as the bureaucracy and media of British propaganda during 1938 to 1945.
 Students will not only study key texts of the historiography, but also explore primary source materials.

-“Women War Reporters in the First World War: A Reading and Research Seminar” (General Studies, B.A. level)
+„Women War Reporters in the First World War: A Reading and Research Seminar“ (General Studies)